benessilfie/AirBnB_clone/README.md

 Welcome to the AirBnB clone project!
 This project is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.

-The repository currently only implements the back-end console.
+This repository currently only implements the back-end console.

 ## Getting Started